President Trump Fires Secretary of State Rex Tillerson

 Pompeo will be replaced at the CIA by Gina Haspel, who will be the first woman to lead the agency.

-In a statement minutes after the announcement, Tillerson – a former Texas oil execute – made it clear that he did not leave voluntarily.
+In a statement minutes after the announcement, Tillerson – a former Texas oil executive – made it clear that he did not leave voluntarily.
+He also hinted that he may have been blindsided by the announcement, saying he “did not speak to the President this morning and is unaware of the reason.”

 “Mike Pompeo, Director of the CIA, will become our new Secretary of State.
 He will do a fantastic job!
 Thank you to Rex Tillerson for his service!
 Gina Haspel will become the new Director of the CIA, and the first woman so chosen.
 Congratulations to all!”
 Trump wrote on Twitter Tuesday morning.

-The Washington Post first reported the news, saying that Trump had asked Tillerson to resign last Friday.
+The Washington Post first reported the news, and said that Trump had asked Tillerson to resign last Friday.
 A Senior White House official said that Trump wanted to have a new team in place before he began negotiations with North Korean Leader Kim Jong Un.
 He also wanted the new team for various trade negotiations.

 But a statement from a State Department official, Undersecretary for Public Diplomacy Steve Goldstein, said that Tillerson was unaware of these personnel changes, and “had every intention of remaining because of the tangible progress made on critical national security issues.”